 1 cup self-rising gluten free flour blend (Dove's Farm) or your own mix

 4 tsp baking powder - I use gluten free from Dove's Farm

 1/2 tsp salt

 1 1/4 cup non-dairy milk (I use Rice Dream)

 1tsp Organ Egg Replacer plus 2 tablespoons extra milk or water

 1 tsp Xanthan Gum

-Blend together the dry ingredients briefly in a large bowl - cornmeal, flour,caster sugar, baking powder, egg replacer, salt and Xanthan Gum.
+Briefly blend together the rest of the dry ingredients in a large bowl - cornmeal, gluten free flour, caster sugar, baking powder, salt and Xanthan Gum.